-- The Deputy will advise the Communications Center of their arrival and consider turning off his/her radio(s).
+- The deputy will advise the Communications Center of their arrival and consider turning off their radio(s).
 During static situations, do not use radios or phones within sight of a suspected device.
 During dynamic events, radio communication may be essential to deputy safety and successful resolution of the incident.
-Under these circumstances, units should avoid using radios unnecessarily within sight of a suspected device. - The needed communication between on scene personnel and the Communications Center should be done outside the 300 foot radius.
-Proper cover should be utilized when using communication equipment within the 300 foot radius. - The first deputy on scene should contact the reporting party or the person in authority, such as a building manager or school principal, and determine if a search has been made.

-The deputy is an advisor only.
-Decisions regarding the safety of the property, employees and clientele must be made by the person of authority.

-• If a search has not been conducted, the following suggestions would (generally) be appropriate.
+Under these circumstances, deputies should avoid using radios unnecessarily within sight of a suspected device.
+Consult the on call Bomb Arson personnel for recommended safe distances. - The first deputy on scene should contact the reporting party or the person in authority, such as a building manager or school principal, and determine if a search has been made. - The deputy is an advisor only.
+Decisions regarding the safety of the property, employees and clientele must be made by the person of authority. - If a search has not been conducted, the following suggestions would (generally) be appropriate.